xdividr/dreamcloud-docs/styleguide.rst

 Basic Formatting
 ~~~~~~~~~~~~~~~~

-Lines should be wrapped at 80 characters for redability.
+Lines should be wrapped at 80 characters for readability.
 Trailing whitespaces
 should also be watched out for and prevented.
 If your article describes how to
 write code of some sort, ie. python, ansible, etc. add a file that contains
 just the program and put it in examples/filename (relative to the article)